spell-music/csound-expression/README.md

 News
 -----------------------------

+**The new version 5.3 is out.
+Support for modern Haskell and Csound, sync with global BPM**

+Let's look at the new features.

+* The project was updated to compile with new GHC 8.4.x.
+    Also it was tested on previous compilers down to 7.8.
+    So the CE should compile across 7.8 to 8.4 GHC compilers.

+* The library was updated to support latest Csound stable release 6.10.
+    There are many new DSP algorithms available with this update.
+    Among them there are many great filters like emulation of Korg 35 analog filter, or emulation of Roland TB-303 resonant filter, zero-delay feedback filters.
+    You can find them at the module `Csound.Air.Filter`.

+* Also documentation, examples and tutorial were updated for recent changes.

+* This release features new effects useful for guitars.
+    Like emulation of Roland Space echo (function `tapeEcho` or `magnus`) and ambient guitar effect (`ambiEnv`, `ambiGuitar`).
+    The Space echo simulates behaviour of magnetic tape delay.
+    Ambient guitar detects strike attacks in the audio signal and smoothes them down, so that they sound like pads.

+* New addition is built in BPM synchronization.
+User can set global BPM with function `setBpm`.
+Then it's possible to use functions that synchronize Hzs (function `syn`) and seconds (function `takt`) to global BPM.
+It's useful to align delay times and LFO rates with global BPM.
+Also module `csound-sampler` was updated to respond to changes in global BPM.

+* There are some additions to improve usability of the library like adding new instances for rendering to Csound files.
+    Like rendering functions with arbitrary number of inputs and outputs and rendering of functions augmented with UIs.

+* New useful functions: `brown` for brownian noise, `rescalGui` for scaling GUIs window size.

 **The 5.2 is out.
 Virtual pedalboards, arrays, new OSC, full support for mono synthesizers, patch skins, all GEN-routines are implemented**

 **New features:**